uw-ssec/rse-guidelines/fundamentals/code-environment.md

 **Key Features**:

-- Code Interactivity: You can run code cells interactively, making it easy to experiment and visualize the results in real-time.
+- **Code Interactivity**: You can run code cells interactively, making it easy to experiment and visualize the results in real-time.

-- Rich Media Support: Jupyter Notebook supports the inclusion of images, videos, and interactive visualizations to enhance your data presentation.
+- **Rich Media Support**: Jupyter Notebook supports the inclusion of images, videos, and interactive visualizations to enhance your data presentation.

-- Sharing and Collaboration: Notebooks can be shared easily with colleagues and collaborators, promoting effective collaboration in data analysis and research.
+- **Sharing and Collaboration**: Notebooks can be shared easily with colleagues and collaborators, promoting effective collaboration in data analysis and research.

-- Kernels: Jupyter supports various kernels, allowing you to work in different programming languages within the same notebook.
+- **Kernels**: Jupyter supports various kernels, allowing you to work in different programming languages within the same notebook.

 ### Installation